The Byrds have gotten the coffee-table-book treatment.

 The Byrds’ last album under the time frame of the new book was 1967’s Younger Than Yesterday.

-Extra: Just wanted to add this photo of Roger McGuinn & David Crosby in harmony.
+Extra: Wanted to add this photo of Roger McGuinn & David Crosby in harmony, plus a couple group shots.